Examples

 Example 2

-The following example code creates an element (Yttrium) and prints to standard output a stopping power and range table,
+The following example code creates the material Stainless Steel 316L and prints to standard output a stopping power and range table,

 using namespace std;